timofeysie/acknowledge/notes/Core Java.md

 2. error
 3. runtime exception

 1- Checked exceptions are subject to the Catch or Specify Requirement.
-All exceptions are checked exceptioSns, except for those indicated by Error, RuntimeException, and their subclasses.
+All exceptions are checked exceptions, except for those indicated by Error, RuntimeException, and their subclasses.

 2 - errors are exceptional conditions that are external to the application, and that the application usually cannot anticipate or recover from.
 Errors are not subject to the Catch or Specify Requirement.
 Thrown when a dynamic linking failure or other hard failure in the Java virtual machine occurs.